-- a.
-Officials must watch for reckless and dangerous swipes around the head/body, slipped hands and large swings with the head of the stick, or defenders who are either out of position or in an unbalanced body position to make a safe check.
+- Officials must watch for reckless and dangerous swipes around the head/body, slipped hands and large swings with the head of the stick, or defenders who are either out of position or in an unbalanced body position to make a safe check.
 Consider whether the action is in "control". - b.
 A defender does not need to make contact with an opponent's stick or body to be charged with a Slash.
 A defender does not need to hit the ground with the stick to constitute a slash.
 Remember, a Slash is a dangerous swing of the crosse that has the potential for causing serious injury. - c.
 The penalty for a Slash is a mandatory card.
 Slashing in the midfield or in the Critical Scoring Area when there is no scoring play must be stopped and penalized immediately.
-When it occurs in the Critical Scoring a.
-A player must not, while defending in the 8m arc, remain in that area for more than three seconds unless that player is marking an opponent within a stick's length.
-With the exception of the defender who is "marking" the attack player who is directly behind the goal, "marking" means to be within a stick's length of an opponent.

-Area and the attack is on a scoring play, the slow whistle flag may be raised.
+When it occurs in the Critical Scoring Area and the attack is on a scoring play, the slow whistle flag may be raised.
 A card must be given at the termination of the scoring play, even if a goal is scored.
 Remember, when raising the flag, to make a mental note of the number of the player who committed the Slash foul.